 - Use the consensus rating tool to determine the position that AMT has regarding support of the recommendations form the resource monitoring teams, such as through the use of a five-point consensus rating system.
 Under such a consensus rating system, individuals participating in the discussion would rate recommendations from 1 through 5 based on the acceptability of the actions being proposed, with a rating of 1 being unacceptable and 5 being full support.
 Only recommendations that receive all ratings of 3 or higher would move forward as recommendations for the AMT.
 This process provides a steppingstone to indepth discussion.
 Individuals that provide ratings of 1 or 2 would be asked to provide rationale for those ratings and solutions that could raise their scores to 3 or higher.
-This information would be used to document items that are not fully supported (by members that provide ratings of 1 or 2) or modify the recommendations. - The AMT may also bring additional criteria to evaluating recommendations other than those criteria advanced by the science-based technical teams.
-The AMT may identify essential criteria (including SMART Specific to goal; Measurable; Attainable under conditions, capacity, feasibility; Relevant to the problem and needs to be done; Timely can be undertaken in time to achieve the goal) / and other filters they agree on for recommendation approval. - If a recommendation is revised by the AMT in a manner that may impact technical aspects of the recommendation, the AMT may consider requesting the appropriate Resource Management Team's input to assure it still achieves the recommendation goals. - Recommendations forwarded to the Non-Federal Sponsors and the USACE should include information regarding: - Each AMT participant's final rating of the recommendation, including any concerns as appropriate - Resources required (personnel, time, costs, and other resources special to Project) - \circ $\;$ Consequences (expected impact or outcome of the action if accomplished) - Obstacles (for example: specific conflicts of interest of stakeholders or regulatory requirements or lack of local support that may need to be resolved, or specific lack of resources preventing accomplishment of the action)
+This information would be used to document items that are not fully supported (by members that provide ratings of 1 or 2) or modify the recommendations. - Recommendations that receive unanimous ratings of 5 from the resource monitoring team will be placed on a consent agenda by the AMT chair.
+If all ratings are 4 or 5, the resource monitoring team may, by affirmative vote by all attending members, add the item to the consent agenda.
+AMT members can request any consent agenda item be moved to the regular discussion.
+Agenda items not on the consent agenda will have more detailed discussions and AMT members can rate the recommendations set for regular discussion as outlined above. - The AMT may also bring additional criteria to evaluating recommendations other than those criteria advanced by the science-based technical teams.
+The AMT may identify essential criteria (including SMART Specific to goal; Measurable; Attainable under conditions, capacity, feasibility; Relevant to the problem and needs to be done; Timely can be undertaken in time to achieve the goal) / and other filters they agree on for recommendation approval.

+- If a recommendation is revised by the AMT in a manner that may impact technical aspects of the recommendation, the AMT may consider requesting the appropriate Resource Management Team's input to assure it still achieves the recommendation goals. - Recommendations forwarded to the Non-Federal Sponsors and the USACE should include information regarding: - Each AMT participant's final rating of the recommendation, including any concerns as appropriate - o Resources required (personnel, time, costs, and other resources special to Project) - Consequences (expected impact or outcome of the action if accomplished) - Obstacles (for example: specific conflicts of interest of stakeholders or regulatory requirements or lack of local support that may need to be resolved, or specific lack of resources preventing accomplishment of the action)